timescale/docs/cloud/service-operations/high-availability.md

 # Service operations - High availability

-All Timescale Cloud services come with the “Rapid Recovery” feature enabled by default.
+All Timescale Cloud services come with a rapid recovery feature enabled by default.
 Rapid recovery ensures that all services experience minimal downtime and data loss in the most common failure scenarios and during maintenance.
 For services with very low tolerance for downtime, Timescale Cloud offers high